-bonds are issued to successful bidders at their respective bid prices, or in a Dutch auction, where the issue price (yield) is set at the lowest price (highest yield) among accepted bids.
-Other than competitive bidding, two-, five-, and ten-year fixed rate JGBs are also offered through a noncompetitive bidding process that facilitates small- and medium-sized bidders and through Nonprice Competitive Auctions I and II reserved for special participants (20 companies are designated as of September 1, 2021).
-Private financial institutions handle subscriptions for individuals in offering JGBs for individuals and in offering two-, five-, and ten-year fixed rate JGBs under the new overthe-counter sales approach.
+Dutch auction, where the issue price (yield) is set at the lowest price (highest yield) among accepted bids.
+Other than competitive bidding, two-, five-, and ten-year fixed rate JGBs are also offered through a noncompetitive bidding process that facilitates small- and medium-sized bidders and through Non-price Competitive Auctions I and II reserved for special participants (20 companies are designated since May 26, 2021).
+Private financial institutions handle subscriptions for individuals in offering JGBs for individuals and in offering two-, five-, and ten-year fixed rate JGBs under the new over-the-counter sales approach.